kangli-bionic/prep-step-2/part1-enumerables/reduce.md

 ```

 Using `reduce` with an initial accumulator reduces defining a counter variable
-and iterating through a collection to one method invocation.
+and iterating through a collection to a single method invocation.

-In the fifth practice assessment, we asked you to define a method
+In the fifth practice assessment, we asked you to define a method,
-(`boolean_to_binary(arr)`), that accepts an array of booleans as an argument.
+`boolean_to_binary`, which accepts an array of booleans as an argument.
+The
-The method should convert the array into a string of 1's (for `true` values) and
+method should convert the array into a string of 1's (for `true` values) and 0's
-0's (for `false` values) and return the result.
-Here's our solution as well as
+(for `false` values) and return the result.
+Here's our solution as well as an
-an implementation using `reduce` with an empty string as the initial
+implementation using `reduce` with an empty string as the initial accumulator:
-accumulator:

 ```ruby
 # OLD SOLUTION